 Music in Healthcare

 Music has been used since ancient times to aid ritualistic practices, and can promote soothing, calming and bonding experiences.
 There is growing modern evidence that music in healthcare settings reduces stress and assists healing.
-That this has needed to be translated into clinical research might seem unnecessary to some; to many people, including myself, this seems manifest.
+That this has needed to be translated into clinical research might seem unnecessary to some; to many people this seems manifest.

 However, it is useful to identify the ‘biomarkers’ of these effects.
 Dr Daisy Fancourt’s research explores how music affects the body.
 She has found that music decreases levels of cortisol (our stress hormone), helping to regulate inflammatory responses to illness and disease.
 She has also explored the effects of music on maternal wellbeing.
 Another of Daisy’s studies has found that music helps premature babies gain weight on neonatal units, and the benefits of music to pre-terms has also been subject to a review.